zhangyhuaee/KinD_plus/README.md

 ```

 ### Train ###
 The original LOLdataset can be downloaded from [here](https://daooshee.github.io/BMVC2018website/).
-We rearrange the original LOLdataset and add several all-zero images and 260 pairs synthetic images to improve the decomposition results and restoration results.
-The new dataset can be download from [google drive](https://drive.google.com/open?id=1YztDWbK3MV5EroSpuWmYlPsmFcFGoLmq).
+We rearrange the original LOLdataset and add several pairs all-zero images and 260 pairs synthetic images to improve the decomposition results and restoration results.
+The training dataset can be download from [google drive](https://drive.google.com/open?id=1YztDWbK3MV5EroSpuWmYlPsmFcFGoLmq).
 For training, just run
 ```shell
 python decomposition_net_train.py
 python illumination_adjustment_net_train.py